 This article provides everything that is known about Netflix’s Baki Hanma Season 2 (Baki: Son of Ogre Season 2/Grappler Baki Season 5) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Baki “Season 5” release date predictions
+Why the Baki “Season 5” release date is split up

-Considering the ongoing popularity of the series it’s inevitable that Baki Hanma Season 2 will be renewed.
+Considering the ongoing popularity of the series it’s inevitable that Baki Hanma Season 2 would be renewed.
 The anime TV series is also likely to be multiple seasons since the Baki Hanma manga is already finished and was almost as long as the original series (see the manga comparison section for more details).

 In fact, the original trailer for Baki Hanma even teased later story arcs, including the father vs son arc!
 Thus, it’s very likely that TMS Entertainment has its production schedule planned out in advance based on producing multiple cours, or seasons as Netflix labels them.
-If that’s the case, then the Baki Hanma Season 2 anime could come out in 2022.

-What’s unknown is if the planned production schedule is comparable to a split-cour anime, which is when a single season takes a broadcasting break for several months before releasing more episodes.
+The planned production schedule is comparable to a split-cour anime, which is when a single season takes a broadcasting break for several months before releasing more episodes.

 Netflix’s Baki: Son of Ogre Season 2 anime is the Japanese Grappler Baki Season 4